 Another method of crop rotation is to rotate the companion plants together (plants that naturally grow well together).
 This system will work with nature and may extend your rotation periods.
 If for some reason a crop fails, it is best to rotate the following year.
 But it is best not to wait for this to happen for the rotation to begin.
 For best practice, rotate every year.

 Spring or Fall

 As most crops grow in the spring and summer months, it is best to rotate your crops after the harvesting season.
-If you are planting winter vegetables, you can begin the rotation cycle at the end of summer of in the fall.
-Otherwise you can do it in the early spring.
+If you are planting winter vegetables, you can begin the rotation cycle at the end of summer in the fall.
+Otherwise, you can do it in early spring.